 Open campfires must be used wisely.
 Even a small campfire can potentially become a dangerous and unmanageable wildfire.
 A safe fire starts with your fire site.

-- Use the stove, ring or pit provided for a fire.
+- In all provincial campgrounds, use the stove, ring or pit provided for a fire.
 These fire facilities are located and designed to prevent a campfire from spreading to nearby forest cover.

 - We recommend that backcountry travelers use camp stoves.